 Spread: 16 feet

 Other Names: Amur Chokecherry

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
-It is a good choice for attracting birds to your yard.
+It is a good choice for attracting birds and bees to your yard.
 It has no significant negative characteristics.

 Ming Cherry is recommended for the following landscape applications;

 Ming Cherry will grow to be about 25 feet tall at maturity, with a spread of 16 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.